 Services for Students with Disabilities

-The staff of the Shatford Library is committed to making its collections and resources accessible to students, faculty, and staff with disabilities.
-The Library provides a number of services, resources, and technologies designed to assist those with special needs.
+The Shatford Library is committed to providing all students, faculty, and staff with disabilities with access to the library’s services and resources.
+We provide a number of services, resources, and technologies designed to assist you if you have a special need.

-A small collection of Braille books are shelved on the main floor, at the end of the LC general collection.
+We have a small collection of Braille books that are shelved on the main floor at the end of the LC general collection.

-The SS (Special Services) Collection is designed to assist students who have learning disabilities and students who read at nontraditional college reading levels.
-Each item provides the calculated reading level.
+These books are designed to assist students with a learning disability and students who read at a nontraditional college reading level.
+Each item has a calculated reading level.
 For example, R.L.
-7.5 refers to 7th grade, 5th month; Interest level is also noted in a similar fashion.
+7.5 refers to 7th grade, 5th month (interest level is also noted in a similar fashion).

-Adjustable tables: On the main floor, there is one height-adjustable public patron computer station (southwest corner by room 214), and one height-adjustable table with library carrel with CCTV (northeast corner by room 204).
-On the bottom floor, there are two height-adjustable computer stations in the main computer lab, and one in wach of the smaller computer labs.
-There is also one height-adjustable computer station on the third floor (southwest corner by room 315).
+The main floor of the library has one height-adjustable public patron computer station (southwest corner by room 214), and one height-adjustable table with library carrel with CCTV (northeast corner by room 204).
+There are two height-adjustable computer stations in the main computer lab and one in each of the smaller computer labs on the lower level of the library.
+On the upper level, there is also one height-adjustable computer station (southwest corner by room 315).

-Enlarging Photocopiers: Photocopies can be enlarged up to 141% on all Library photocopier machines.
-Copies are 10 cents per page.
+Photocopies can be enlarged up to 141% on all library photocopiers.
+Copies cost 10 cents per page.

 - Multicolor CCTV with text-to-speech

 Software available on assistive computers:

 - Kurzweil 3000 ver.
 12